Managing Flying Risk – Preparing for Flight

 The pilot

 Time.
-Always give yourself time to prepare you and your glider.
+Always give yourself time to prepare yourself and your glider.

 Fit to fly?
 Confirm you are fit to fly using the ‘I’m Safe’ mnemonic.
 There’s more detail here.
 If in doubt, stay on the ground.